 Greatest culinary art from around the world

 From 14 to 19 February 2020, the IKA/Culinary Olympics took place parallel to INTERGASTRA for the first time.
 In the Olympic year 2020, international teams of chefs competed over four days for medals at the Stuttgart Trade Fair Centre under the motto #takingpartiseverything.
-From 15 to 18 February 2020, INTERGASTRA visitors had the opportunity to watch more than 2,000 chefs from over 70 countries live as they cook, to cheer them on as they prepare around 8,000 international menus, and then to enjoy the top-quality dishes from around the world.
+From 15 to 18 February 2020, INTERGASTRA visitors had the opportunity to watch almost 2,000 chefs from round about 70 countries live as they cook, to cheer them on as they prepare around 8,000 international menus, and then to enjoy the top-quality dishes from around the world.

 Comments by participants

 "I am taking part in the IKA for the first time as the Team Captain for Japan and am already very excited about the competition.
 Although the Olympic motto is 'Taking part is everything' – our objective is naturally to win the gold medal.
 We want to try and combine traditional Japanese cuisine with various other national cuisines such as French cuisine.“ (© DEHOGA Baden-Württemberg)

 "I love challenges, that's why I am taking part in the IKA.
 It will be exciting to see what the rest of the world has to offer in the way of culinary delights.
 The IKA is a unique opportunity for us chefs to exchange knowledge and experiences.
 You never stop learning.
 It's not just about the competition – networking with colleagues is also extremely valuable." (© DEHOGA Baden-Württemberg)